stackOcean-official/r-naive-bayes-showcase/README.md

 install.packages("readr")
 ```

-Make sure your custom data is in the right format.
-Then run the script "train.R" which will retrain the model and save it in the model folder.
+Make sure your custom data is in the right format and that the name and file path of the data set are correctly set.
+Then run the script "train.R" which will retrain the model and overwrite the current model in the model folder.

 Then run the script "predict.R".